Board of Trustees

 In his words:

 “ I’m thrilled and shocked!
 It feels even more special on the Queen’s Platinum Jubilee.
-Nothing can be more important for economic development and tackling social inequality than educating the poorest and most marginalised children, to help them participate in the new economy.
+There can be nothing more important for economic development and tackling social inequality than educating the poorest and most marginalised children, to help them participate in the new economy.
 This award is recognition of the work that we and all of our donors and partner institutions have been doing for nearly 20 years, and encourages us to do more. ”

 Ashley Smith, Trustee